dusan-mart/Algorithms_DataStructures/README.md

 # Collection of algorithms and data structures

-Collection of algorithms and data structures implemented in C++/C.
+Collection of algorithms and data structures implemented in C++ with plans on implementing it in C and other languages.
 ## Running

 Every source code is compiled with  GNU c++/c compiler (g++/gcc for .c files) and warning flags.
 I'm using C++ 17, but code should work on C++14.